 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.

-It was whole he was on this detail that his mother received a message from the War Department.
+It was while he was on this detail that his mother received a message from the War Department.

 “Dear Mrs. E. Roberts: